bvellacott/salesforce-schema-reader/README.md

 ```

 ## Thanks for reading!
-And let me know if you have issues and you want to fix them
+And let me know if you have issues and/or you want to fix them